desec-io/desec-stack/docs/dyndns/lets-encrypt.rst

      certbot --manual --manual-auth-hook ./hook.sh --manual-cleanup-hook ./hook.sh \
          --preferred-challenges dns -d "YOURDOMAINNAME.dedyn.io" certonly

+   You can also use certbot to get wildcart certificates like so:

+     certbot --manual --manual-auth-hook ./hook.sh --manual-cleanup-hook ./hook.sh \
+         --preferred-challenges dns -d "example.com" -d "*.example.com" certonly

+   to make the process headless you can add ``--manual-public-ip-logging-ok -n``.

    Depending on how you installed certbot, you may need to replace ``certbot`` with ``./certbot-auto`` (assuming that the ``certbot-auto`` executable is